Freeport Area of Bataan: 1969–2010: Mariveles Free Trade Zone, and Bataan Export Processing Zone/Bataan Economic Zone

-From November to December 2009, BEZ held its last BEZ Trade Fair.
+From November to December 2009, BEZ held its last BEZ Trade Fair as one of the remaining plans and programs of PEZA on the zone.

-During the transition period from BEZ to FAB in 2010, the question "Are you ready for the FAB?" is printed on signboards posted in various parts of Bataan, referring to the future Freeport Area of Bataan (FAB) which will replace BEZ on June 30 of the said year.
+In 2010, the question "Are you ready for the FAB?" is printed on signboards posted in various parts of Bataan, referring to the preparation for the turnover of the zone's operations and management from PEZA to AFAB and conversion of the zone from BEPZ/BEZ to FAB.